 It takes practice to get out of your head and get into the world.
 Especially, after a traumatic event.

-It seems many of us are either in the future, fretting and worrying about what could possibly happen, or we’re stuck in the past and depressed about what already happened, and we can’t move forward from it.
+It seems many of us are either running ahead into the future, fretting and worrying about what could possibly happen, or we’re stuck in the past and depressed about what has already happened, and we can’t move forward from it.

-Not being present is not a healthy way to be in the world, and it can drain the life out of you.
+By not being present in the world, it can drain the life out of you.

 Here are some quick tips to help you get present:

 Meditate: There’s a reason why meditation has been around for thousands of years.
 It works!
-Learning how to calm your mind can keep it from spinning out of control.
+Learning to calm your mind can keep it from spinning out of control.
 Meditation keeps us present by training the mind to NOT chase after thoughts.
 The thoughts are going to be there, but we don’t have to attach to them.
-Whether they are anxious thoughts of the future or depressing thoughts of the past, meditation can help release the need and desire to attach to those thoughts.
+Whether they are anxious thoughts of the future or depressing thoughts of the past, a meditation practice can help release the need to attach to those thoughts.
 Thoughts are just thoughts, and they will come and go, just like your breath comes and goes.
-Take a class, find a teacher, and get some meditation, rather than medication, into your life.
+Take a class, read a book, find a teacher, and get some meditation into your life.
 Here are some of my favorite meditation books:

 Seek the Truth: What is happening right now at this very moment?
 You are reading a blog and learning information about staying present.
 You’ll get all the information you need at exactly the right time that you need it.
 That’s the truth… keep your eye on it.

-When you find your mind spinning out of control and taking you to events that haven’t happened yet, try the three simple techniques above and see if it helps to set you free.
+When you find your mind spinning out of control, try the three simple techniques above and see if it helps to set you free.

 You deserve a beautiful happy and healthy life – get present and give it to yourself.